Malek99/make_app/README.md

 6- next, you should state if you want to add a comment, this comment usually is shown in the tooltip or under the name of the application

-7- it will ask you if the program is a terminal application, usually the answer is no
+7- it will ask you if the program is a terminal application, usually the answer is no.